mayu-live/framework/lib/mayu/runtime/vnodes/README.md

 ### Events + callbacks

-- callback-backed `on*` attributes register listeners without emitting inline JavaScript into SSR HTML.
+- callback-backed `on*` attributes retain listener descriptors without emitting inline JavaScript into SSR HTML. `VDocument` rebuilds its dispatch index from the committed VDOM after each update, so abandoned renders cannot retain callbacks.
 - Initial connection and resume send the complete listener registry after `Initialize`.
 Updates emit `SetListener` after `CreateTree` for every listener in a new subtree, while existing elements use `SetListener`/`RemoveListener`